 The souvenirs are best suited for visiting nearby markets such as Krisna Souvenir Shop and Legian Art Market.

-This destination plan is a mix of quirk, culture and leisure in Bali; it is a perfect day of memorable experiences.
+This destination plan is a mix of quirk, culture, and leisure in Bali; it is a perfect day of memorable experiences.

 To those who want more than just beaches and temples, the Abandoned Plane Kuta Bali is the very meaning of the word adventure.

-The Abandoned Plane Kuta Bali is the best example of Bali combining its mysterious, artistic and wanderlust elements.
-It is not a mere oddity, but a subject of conversation, photography, fantasy, and a representation of interest, which makes the island appealing.
+The Abandoned Plane Kuta Bali is the best example of Bali combining its mysterious, artistic, and wanderlust elements.
+It is not a mere oddity but a subject of conversation, photography, fantasy, and a representation of interest, which makes the island appealing.
 This is one of the attractions that should not be overlooked in case you are planning a Bali trip.
-Pair it with other attractions such as Seminyak beaches, Legian nightlife or Waterbom Bali and have it all.
+Pair it with other attractions such as Seminyak beaches, Legian nightlife, or Waterbom Bali and have it all.

-Plan your trip to Bali with Pickyourtrail and book a customisable Bali tour package.
+Plan your trip to Bali with Pickyourtrail and book a customizable Bali tour package.
 You are either after the sunset or the secrets, like the Abandoned Plane in Kuta.
 We will assist you in creating and building your own ideal island tale.

 It is on Sunset Road, Kuta, beside Dunkin' Doughnuts and the massive petrol station complex - conveniently reached by motor or scooter.